- November 10, 1989

-When he doesn't wear a racing suit, the New Zealander racing driver Brendon Hartley can be wrongly recognized as some teenage pop star or actor.
-His messy blond hair and casual wearing are hiding the fact that a cute boy from Palmerston is actually the 2015 FIA World Endurance Champion and 2017 Le Mans 24h winner.
+When he doesn't wear a racing suit, the New Zealander Brendon Hartley can be wrongly recognized as some teenage pop star or actor.
+His messy blond hair and casual wearing are hiding the fact that a cute boy from Palmerston is actually a double FIA World Endurance Champion (2015 and 2017) and 2017 Le Mans 24h winner.

 Father and older brother inspired the young Brendon

 Brendon's journey to the world's top began in 1995 when he was just six years old.
-The boy, who was born on November 10th, 1989, started racing before he went to school, inspired by his father Bryan and four-year-older brother Nelson, who were also racers.
+The boy, who was born in November 1989, started racing before he went to school, inspired by his father Bryan and four-year-older brother Nelson, who were also racers.

 The fact that Nelson was named after the famous F1 champion Nelson Piquet, was the proof of how Hartley family was infected with racing.
 In the first years of his career, Brendon was racing against his brother too.
 Brendon switched to single-seaters very early, at the age of 13, competing in the 2002 New Zealander Formula First.
 He finished eighth but also won the Formula Ford Festival, so he moved to the Formula Ford next year.